tanujainsights/hospital_data_analysis/README.md

 ## 📌 Project Overview

-This project focuses on analyzing hospital data to understand patient admissions, hospital stays, financial performance, and patient experience.

-The analysis was performed using **Python, SQL, and Power BI** to clean the data, answer important business questions, identify trends, and create interactive dashboards.
+Hospital Data Analysis is an end-to-end data analytics project focused on understanding hospital admissions, patient stays, service performance, financial performance, and patient experience.
+The project uses **Python, SQL, PostgreSQL, and Power BI** to transform raw healthcare data into meaningful business insights and interactive dashboards.

-The main goal of this project is to transform raw hospital data into meaningful insights that can help healthcare organizations understand their operational and patient-related performance.

----

-## 🎯 Business Objective
+## 🎯 Project Objective

-The objective of this project is to analyze hospital operations and answer questions such as:
+The main objective of this project is to analyze hospital data and answer important business questions related to:

-- How many patients were admitted?
-- What are the major admission trends?
-- Which departments/services have the highest number of patients?
-- What is the average length of hospital stay?
-- Which services generate higher revenue?
-- How does patient satisfaction vary across services?
-- What are the major patient and hospital performance indicators?
-- Which areas require operational improvement?

----
+* Hospital admissions and patient volume
+* Patient stay duration
+* Service-wise performance
+* Revenue and financial performance
+* Patient satisfaction
+* Operational and patient-experience trends

-## 📂 Datasets
+## 📊 Datasets

 The project uses two datasets:

 ### 1. Hospital Admissions

-**File:** `hospital_admissions.csv`

-This dataset contains information related to hospital admissions and patient admission patterns.
+Contains information related to hospital admissions and patient admission patterns.

 ### 2. Patient Stays

-**File:** `patients_stays.csv`

-This dataset contains information related to patient hospital stays, services, financial information, and patient experience.
+Contains information related to patient stays, hospital services, financial metrics, and patient satisfaction.

----

 ## 🛠️ Tools & Technologies

-- **Python**
+* **Python**
-  - Pandas
-  - NumPy
-  - Matplotlib
-  - Seaborn
+* **Pandas**
+* **NumPy**
+* **Matplotlib**
+* **Seaborn**

-- **SQL**
+* **SQL**
-  - PostgreSQL
-  - Data analysis and business queries
+* **PostgreSQL**

-- **Power BI**
+* **Power BI**
-  - Data visualization
-  - Interactive dashboards
-  - KPI cards
-  - Charts and filters

-- **Jupyter Notebook**
+* **Jupyter Notebook**
-  - Data cleaning
-  - Exploratory Data Analysis
-  - Visualization

----

 ## 🔄 Project Workflow

-### Step 1: Data Collection

-Imported the hospital admission and patient stay datasets into the analysis environment.

-### Step 2: Data Cleaning

-Cleaned and prepared the datasets using Python.

-The cleaning process included:

-- Checking missing values
-- Removing duplicate records
-- Checking data types
-- Handling inconsistent values
-- Validating numerical columns
-- Preparing data for analysis

-### Step 3: Exploratory Data Analysis

-Performed exploratory analysis using Python to identify:

-- Admission patterns
-- Patient distribution
-- Service-wise performance
-- Length of stay
-- Financial trends
-- Patient satisfaction

-### Step 4: SQL Analysis

-Loaded the cleaned data into PostgreSQL and created SQL queries to answer important business questions.

-Examples include:

-- Patient count by service
-- Average satisfaction by service
-- Average length of stay
-- Revenue analysis
-- Admission trends
-- Service performance

-### Step 5: Power BI Dashboard

-Created interactive Power BI dashboards to present the key findings in an easy-to-understand format.

----

-# 📊 Dashboard

-The project dashboard focuses on three major areas:

-## 🏥 1.
-Hospital Overview

-Key metrics include:

-- Total Patients
-- Total Admissions
-- Average Length of Stay
-- Admission Trends
-- Service-wise Patient Distribution

-## 💰 2.
-Financial Analysis

-The financial analysis focuses on:

-- Total Revenue
-- Revenue by Service
-- Average Revenue per Patient
-- Revenue Trends
-- Service-wise Financial Performance

-## 😊 3.
-Patient Experience

-The patient experience analysis includes:

-- Average Patient Satisfaction
-- Satisfaction by Service
-- Patient Experience Trends
-- Service-wise Satisfaction Comparison

----

-# 📈 Key Business Questions

-Some of the major questions explored in this project are:
+### 1. Data Cleaning with Python

+The raw datasets were cleaned and prepared using Python and Pandas.

+The process included:

+* Checking missing values
+* Identifying duplicate records
+* Checking data types
+* Handling inconsistent data
+* Validating important columns
+* Preparing datasets for further analysis

+### 2. Exploratory Data Analysis

+Python was used to explore the datasets and identify important patterns related to:

+* Patient admissions
+* Patient stays
+* Hospital services
+* Revenue
+* Patient satisfaction
+* Length of stay

+### 3. SQL Analysis

+The cleaned datasets were analyzed using PostgreSQL and SQL queries.

+Business questions included:

+* What is the total number of patients?
+* Which services have the highest patient volume?
+* What is the average length of stay?
+* Which services generate the highest revenue?
+* What is the average patient satisfaction by service?
+* Which services perform best based on patient volume and satisfaction?

+### 4. Power BI Dashboard

+The analyzed data was used to create interactive dashboards for easier business reporting and decision-making.

+The dashboards cover:

+**🏥 Hospital Overview**

+* Total patients
+* Total admissions
+* Patient distribution
+* Admission trends
+* Service performance

+**💰 Financial Analysis**

+* Revenue performance
+* Revenue by service
+* Financial trends
+* Average revenue metrics

+**😊 Patient Experience**

+* Patient satisfaction
+* Satisfaction by service
+* Service-wise patient experience
+* Patient experience trends

+## 📈 Key Business Questions

 ### Hospital Admissions

-1. What is the total number of hospital admissions?
-2. How do admissions change over time?
+* How many patients were admitted?
+* What are the major admission trends?
-3. Which services have the highest patient volume?
+* Which services have the highest patient volume?
-4. What is the distribution of patients across different services?
+* How is patient volume distributed across services?

 ### Patient Stays

-1. What is the average length of stay?
+* What is the average length of stay?
-2. Which services have longer patient stays?
+* Which services have longer stays?
-3. Which services handle the highest number of patients?
+* Which services handle the highest number of patients?
-4. How does patient satisfaction differ between services?
+* How does satisfaction vary across services?

 ### Financial Performance

-1. What is the total revenue generated?
+* What is the total revenue?
-2. Which services generate the highest revenue?
+* Which services generate the highest revenue?
-3. What is the average revenue per patient?
+* What is the average revenue per patient?
-4. Which services have strong patient volume and financial performance?
+* Which services show strong financial performance?

 ### Patient Experience

-1. What is the overall patient satisfaction score?
+* What is the overall patient satisfaction?
-2. Which services have the highest satisfaction?
+* Which services have the highest satisfaction?
-3. Which services have lower satisfaction?
+* Which services have lower satisfaction?
-4. Are there services that require improvement in patient experience?

----
+* Which areas may require improvement?

-# 🔍 Sample SQL Analysis
+## 💻 Sample SQL Query

-Example query used to analyze patient count and satisfaction by service:

 ```sql
 SELECT